smart-data-models/dataModel.Transportation/EVChargingStation/doc/new_spec_EN-US.md

 ## List of properties

-- `acceptedPaymentMethod`:   - `address`: The mailing address.  - `allowedVehicleType`:   - `alternateName`: An alternative name for this item  - `amperage`:   - `areaServed`:   - `availableCapacity`:   - `capacity`:   - `chargeType`:   - `contactPoint`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `acceptedPaymentMethod`: Type(s) of charge when using this station.
+Enum:'ByBankTransferInAdvance, ByInvoice, Cash, CheckInAdvance, COD, DirectDebit, GoogleCheckout, PayPal, PaySwarm'  - `address`: The mailing address.  - `allowedVehicleType`: Vehicle type(s) which can be charged.
+Enum:'bicycle, bus, car, caravan, motorcycle, motorscooter, truck'   - `alternateName`: An alternative name for this item  - `amperage`: The total amperage offered by the charging station.  - `areaServed`: The geographic area where a service or offered item is provided  - `availableCapacity`: The number of vehicles which currently can be charged.
+It must lower or equal than `capacity`.  - `capacity`: The total number of vehicles which can be charged at the same time.
+The total number of sockets can be higher.   - `chargeType`: Type(s) of charge when using this station.
+Enum:'annualPayment, flat, free, monthlyPayment, other'  - `contactPoint`: Charging station contact point  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `image`:   - `location`:   - `name`: The name of this item.  - `network`:   - `openingHours`:   - `operator`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`:   - `socketNumber`:   - `socketType`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`:   - `type`: NGSI Entity type  - `voltage`:
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `network`: The name of the Network, with that the operator cooperates.   - `openingHours`: Opening hours of the charging station.   - `operator`: Charging station's operator.   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `socketNumber`: The total number of sockets offered by this charging station  - `socketType`: The type of sockets offered by this station.
+Enum:'Caravan_Mains_Socket, CHAdeMO, CCS/SAE, Dual_CHAdeMO, Dual_J-1772, Dual_Mennekes, J-1772, Mennekes, Other, Tesla, Type2, Type3, Wall_Euro'  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Status of the charging station.
+Enum:'almostEmpty, almostFull, empty, full, outOfService, withIncidence, working'.
+Or any other application-specific.  - `type`: NGSI Entity type.
+It has to be EVChargingStation  - `voltage`: The total voltage offered by the charging station
 Required properties
-- `allowedVehicleType`  - `capacity`  - `id`  - `name`  - `socketType`  - `type`  ## Data Model description of properties
+- `allowedVehicleType`  - `capacity`  - `id`  - `name`  - `socketType`  - `type`
+A public charging station supplying energy to electrical vehicles.
+The charge time depends on the maximum power output of the station, the number of vehicles currently charging and the current battery level.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml